About GRACE

 GRACE President Kimberly Desotell

-Mrs. Kimberly Desotell began her role as GRACE President in July 2015.
+Mrs. Kimberly Desotell is serving her eighth year as the President of GRACE Schools.
 She brings a wealth of experience in education and leadership as well as a deep commitment to the Catholic faith.

 Mrs. Desotell served as the Director of Development at the University of Wisconsin-Green Bay before joining GRACE.
 Her background in education includes experience as a grade school teacher, principal, technology and training specialist, consultant and administrator.